biomedia-mira/shift_identification/README.md

 3. Run inference and shift detection experiment with `python experiments/mammo_all.py --encoder_type={ENCODER} --shift={SHIFT}`.
     * `ENCODER` should specify which encoder to use for the MMD / Duo / shift identification test.
 It can take values `random` (random ResNet50 encoder), `imagenet` (ResNet50 with ImageNet weights, supervised pretraining), `simclr_imagenet` (ResNet50 SimCLR pretraining on ImageNet), `simclr_modality_specific` (ResNet50 pretraining on the modality i.e. point 2), `model` (encoder from classification task model).
     * `SHIFT` can take values `prevalence`, `acquisition` `gender`, `acquisition_prev`, `gender_prev`, `no_shift`, `all`.
 Defaults to `all`.
+    * For each tested shift scenario, this script will save detection outputs for each bootstrap sample in a csv (one csv per shift).
 4. Plot the results with `plot_all_results.ipynb`